bracesoftware/DETUtils-Old/docs/d_events.md

 ### `CallEvent`

 - This is a macrofunction which, obviously, calls an event.
-Nota that this is a MACRO, and thus the first argument is NOT a string but just a part of macro definition.
+Note that this is a MACRO, and thus the first argument is NOT a string but just a part of macro definition.
 Which means that this will not work:

 ```pawn
 new funcname[32];